jeanlauliac/blog-old/content/makefiles-in-node.rst

 Final Words
 ===========

-Using a ``Makefile`` also let you use whatever version of the packages containing command-line tools.
+Using a ``Makefile`` also let you use any version of the command-line tool packages.
 They don't even have to be ``npm`` packages: you may use ruby gems, etc. -- Sass_ comes to mind.
 With node.js build tools, some plugins use the `peerDependencies field`_ to let you choose the version, but it is not always implemented.
 In this case, you may have to fork the plugin to be able to use a specific version.

 Now, for the ugly: yes, GNU Make on Windows can be a total pain.
-Similarly, the shell that execute the command-lines -- ``cmd.exe`` -- lacks a lot of ``bash`` features.
+Similarly, the shell that executes the command-lines -- ``cmd.exe`` -- lacks a lot of ``bash`` features.
 Some commands are not available or got different names, like ``cat``.
 This may improve in the future, but Makefiles are clearly not practical enough on Windows.

-If however you are working on a :abbr:`UNIX`-only project -- including Linux and OS X --, you may want to give it a try, and compare how well it performs towards the now-usual node.js build tools.
+If however you are working on a :abbr:`UNIX`-only project -- including Linux and OS X --, you may want to give it a try, and compare how well it performs towards the now-usual node.js build tools: GNU Make is by no means obsolete.

 .. _Sass: http://sass-lang.com/
 .. _peerDependencies field: http://blog.nodejs.org/2013/02/07/peer-dependencies/